Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

 Bye, Bye shares outstanding

-Some people think buying back stock is just financial engineering to increase earnings per share, but if you look deeper, share buybacks are a great way reward investors with more dividends per share.
+Some people think buying back stock is just financial engineering to increase earnings per share.
+But if you look deeper, share buybacks are a great way to reward investors with more dividends per share.
 Sysco has done an impressive job at reducing the number of diluted shares outstanding.
 The biggest share count drop occurred in the 2016 first quarter when 29,337,789 million shares were bought back under a $1.5 billion accelerated stock repurchase program.
 For the rest of 2016, nearly 3,454,834 million shares were reduced.
 That's a total of almost 32,792,623 million fewer shares at the end of the fiscal year 2016.

 The fiscal year 2017 has seen the buybacks continue along.
-Nearly 17 million fewer shares are outstanding through the first three-quarters of 2017.
+Nearly 17 million fewer shares are outstanding through the first three quarters of 2017.
 With fewer shares outstanding, the 6.5% dividend increase for 2017 third quarter only cost Sysco an extra $3 million year over year.
 With Sysco's stock price at near all-time highs, buybacks might slow down some.

 Source: Dividend Risk Metrics